 The Company's business involves a high degree of risk, which a combination of experience, knowledge and careful evaluation may not be able to be managed or overcome.
 As such, the Company's success is dependent on the services of its senior management and the members of its Scientific Advisory Board.
-The loss of one or more of the Company's operations and business prospects.
+The loss of one or more of the Company's key employees or consultants could have a material adverse effect on the Company's operations and business prospects.
 In addition, the Company's future success will depends on its ability to attract and retain skilled technical, management and marketing personnel.
 There can be no assurance that the Company will be successful in attracting and retaining such personnel and the failure to do so could have a material adverse effect on the Company's business, its operating results as well its overall financial condition.